TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - The solution must include a refined estimate of the resources needed, including: costs, allocation of responsibilities for each subsystem, and a Gantt chart.

-## Introduction
+## Introduction - John

 The introduction is intended to reintroduce the fully formulated problem.

-## Restating the Fully Formulated Problem
+## Restating the Fully Formulated Problem - John

 The fully formulated problem is the overall objective and scope complete with the set of shall statements.
 This was part of the project proposal.
 However, it may be that the scope has changed.
 So, state the fully formulated problem in the introduction of the conceptual design and planning document.
 For each of the constraints, explain the origin of the constraint (customer specification, standards, ethical concern, broader implication concern, etc).

-## Comparative Analysis of Potential Solutions
+## Comparative Analysis of Potential Solutions - Cole

 In this section, various potential solutions are hypothesized, design considerations are discussed, and factors influencing the selection of a solution are outlined.
 The chosen solution is then identified with justifications for its selection.